Thursday, 1 September 2016

 HTML Display

-Large or small screens, and resized windows will create different results.
+You cannot be sure how HTML will be displayed.Large or small screens, and resized windows will create different results.

 With HTML, you cannot change the output by adding extra spaces or extra lines in your HTML code.